Media coverage of the Israeli–Palestinian conflict

-Media coverage of the Arab–Israeli conflict by journalists in international news media has been said to be biased by both sides and independent observers.
+Media coverage of the Israeli–Palestinian conflict has been said, by both sides and independent observers, to be biased.
+This coverage includes news, academic discussion, film, and social media.
 These perceptions of bias, possibly exacerbated by the hostile media effect, have generated more complaints of partisan reporting than any other news topic and have led to a proliferation of media watchdog groups.